 Raw Identifiers

-Raw identifiers let you use keywords where they would not normally be allowed by prefixing them with r#.
+Raw identifiers are XXX that let you use keywords where they wouldn’t normally be allowed.
+You use a raw identifier by prefixing a keyword with r#.

 For example, match is a keyword.
-If you try to compile this function that uses match as its name:
+If you try to compile the following function that uses match as its name:

 Filename: src/main.rs